syncfusion/ej2-react-docs/src/charts/bullet-chart/title.md

 ### Position as Right

-By setting the `titlePosition` to `Right`, you can display the title and subtitle at the right side of the chart.
+By setting the [`titlePosition`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#titleposition) to **Right**, you can display the title and subtitle at the right side of the Bullet Chart.

 {% tab template="bullet-chart/title", sourceFiles="app/**/*.tsx", compileJsx=true %}